 "This is a fascinating collection of essays about women and queerness in modern Spain.
 The protagonists of Queer Women in Modern Spanish Literature are nonconformist women writers and activists who defied prevailing gender norms and conventional femininity in multiple, often unexpected ways.
 Thanks to this original and thought-provoking book, a series of queer women, relevant cultural figures, jump from the margins of history to the center of the analysis, showing us the many meanings of gender dissidence.
 If they imagined and pursued a different present, we can imagine a different past through them now."

-Nerea Aresti, University of the Basque Country, Spain.
+Nerea Aresti, historian, University of the Basque Country, Spain.

 "This innovative volume features a gallery of ‘queer women’ (‘mujeres raras’) in the world of letters in modern Spain, who challenged established gender norms in their private and public lives.
 By embracing the notion of ‘queer’ beyond sexual orientation, the contributors establish original and unexpected connections among these women who expressed their gender in unconventional ways, venturing into public spaces, and engaging in relationships and activities that defied societal expectations.
 Queer Women makes an important contribution to modern Iberian gender and cultural studies by showcasing the lives and writings of ‘queer women’ who dared to imagine identity differently."